Wra7h/SingleDose/README.md

        Command: `persist explorer.exe`.
 This means the binary will only inject, if explorer.exe is _not_ running on the system when the conditions are reevaluated.

-## What's next?
-This has been a project built in my spare time.
-I plan on adding more techniques as time goes on.
-Constructive criticism is welcome and appreciated!
-Feel free to message me on Twitter @_Wra7h

 ### Check these awesome references out:
   - https://github.com/monoxgas/sRDI
   - https://3xpl01tc0d3r.blogspot.com/2019/12/process-injection-part-v.html